 I am not a psychiatric professional, but I am a parent.
 I am a parent who deals with excessive outbursts on a regular basis and I only hope that you were able to gain some valuable information from reading this.
 If you feel that your child’s behavior is abnormal for their developmental stage and age, I urge you to seek professional advice and treatment.
 It is best to seek treatment for behavior that turns out to be normal than to not seek treatment and allow the child to continue dealing with any possible disorders without proper tools.

 The 2-Minute Action Plan

 Grab a pen and pad and jot down your answers to these questions.
 They may give you a broader view of the situation at hand and can help you voice your concerns with your child’s physician.

 - How many times in the past 2 weeks have you noticed excessive outbursts from your child?

 - Can you identify a specific trigger present in each of these situations?

 - Where does the behavior occur?
 Only at home, or in all settings?

 - Take note of your personal reactions to these outbursts.
 Is there a way you could better handle them?

-Be proactive in your attempt to manage their temper tantrums at home.
+- Be proactive in your attempt to manage their behaviors at home.
 Try the methods outlined above regularly to help your child begin to manage their emotions and become more aware of their feelings.